Eqinox6/js-gtm-event/README.md

 Add the `data-event` and `data-params` (optional) attributes to the elements that you want to dispatch the events.

-`data-event` specifies the event that GTM should received e.g. `lead` `data-params`specifies additional parameters to be sent along with the event. **This is optional**
+`data-event` specifies the event that GTM should received e.g. `lead`.
+ `data-params`specifies additional parameters to be sent along with the event. **This is optional**

 **Below are some examples on how to use the attributes.**